 Dermatofibroma (superficial benign fibrous histiocytoma) is a common cutaneous nodule of unknown etiology that occurs more often in women.
 Dermatofibroma frequently develops on the extremities (mostly the lower legs) and is usually asymptomatic, although pruritus and tenderness can be present.
 It is actually the most common painful skin tumor.
 A number of well-described, histologic subtypes of dermatofibroma have been reported.
-Removal of the tumor is usually not required unless diagnostic uncertainty exists or particularly troubling symptoms are present.
+Removal of the tumor is usually not typically required unless diagnostic uncertainty exists or particularly troubling symptoms are present.

 In addition, benign fibrous histiocytomas are reported in bone, orbital, airway, gastrointestinal, splenic, genitourinary, and intracranial locations.